saurabharch/first-timers-bot/instructions.md

 ### 📋 Step by Step

 - [ ] 🙋 **Claim this issue**: Comment below.

-  Once claimed we add you as contributor to this repository.

-- [ ] 👌 **Accept our invitation** to this repository.
-Once accepted, assign yourself to this issue
+If someone else has claimed it, ask if they've opened a pull request already and if they're stuck -- maybe you can help them solve a problem or move it along!

 - [ ] 📝 **Update** the file [$FILENAME]($BRANCH_URL) in the `$REPO` repository (press the little pen Icon) and edit the line as shown below.